sancus-tee/sancus-core/core/sim/verilator/README.md

 - Faster than the old Icarus Simulator

 ## Installation
 Run `cmake` once on the top directory of sancus-core (to generate some input.v variables).
-Then run `make install` in this directory.
-You can simulate elf files with `./bin/sancus-fastsim path-to-elf-file`.
+Then run `make` in this directory.
+You can simulate elf files with `./build/sancus-fastsim path-to-elf-file`.
 Fastsim can be used as drop-in replacement for sancus-sim, but some options are not possible with verilator and are as such removed (--ram, --rom).

-## Limitations / ToDos
+## Limitations / TODOs

 - Some bug remains revolving enclaves...
 - Verilator does not support [$fflush without arguments](https://github.com/verilator/verilator/issues/1638) which would be useful for crypto-controls.v to update key generation.